What are the benefits of a Heat Pump Tumble Dryer?

 Using a lower temperature to dry the load, a Heat Pump tumble dryer offers better protection for your clothes.
 Whilst it takes slightly longer to dry a load compared to a standard condenser dryer, it can help you significantly reduce your energy consumption.
-It takes an A++ Heat Pump dryer approximately 5 minutes extra to dry a 1 kg load, but it uses less than half the energy of a B-rated condenser dryer.

 This is based on drying 1 kg of laundry in Beko condenser and Heat Pump tumble dryers.

 The duration and energy consumptions can vary depending on the moisture and type of load.